Batch Translate

 In Translation, type new text that you want to use instead of the existing text.
 Click Translate to confirm the replacement.

-If you have two texts which are identical in the source language but different in the translation language, you will have to review and change these individually.
-This is not very common but imagine, for example, you have used Order Lines
+If you have two texts that are identical in the source language but different in the translation language, you must review and change these individually.
+This is not very common, but imagine, for example, you have used Order Lines to both describe the lines on an order and to label a button that sorts some lines.
+See Working in the Currently Selected Language in Language Menu to find how to change individual texts.

 Exporting and Importing Text

-If you want to translate a language outside Studio Pro, you can export the translatable texts to the Microsoft Excel (.xlsx) format, make changes, and then import the changes from the updated Excel file.
+If you want to translate a language outside Studio Pro, you can export the translatable texts to Microsoft Excel (.xlsx) format, make changes, and then import the changes from the updated Excel file.

 This is particularly useful if you are working on multiple apps and you want to apply your translations to a different app.